 Deep puncture wounds.
 “These injuries are dangerous, because they set up a one-way valve in the tissue,” Fisher says — dirt and bacteria can get in but can’t get out.

 Bites.
 Animal and human bites can carry some nasty kinds of bacteria.
 Bite wounds that break the skin should be washed out and treated by a professional.

 Burns.
 While first-degree burns usually heal on their own, second- and third-degree burns can become infected.
 “If you’re concerned about any burn, come to the ER.
-We would much rather make sure you are OK than miss an infection,” Hultman says.
+We would much rather make sure you are OK than miss an infection,” Fisher says.